heilaaks/snippy/docs/dev/SCRIBBLING.md

     1. Git commit logs follows rules from Chris Beams with explicit change types

-       The commit logs follow seven rules from Chris Beams /1/ with explicit list of change types from /2/.
+       The commit logs follow seven rules from Chris Beams /1/ with explicit list of change types from listed below derived from /2/ and /3/.

-       The explicit change types in commit log header are from /2/:
+       The explicit change types in commit log header are from:

-         1. 'Add' for new features.
+         1. 'Add' new external features.
-         2. 'Change' for changes in existing functionality.
+         2. 'Change' external behavior in existing functionality.
+         3. 'Fix' bugs.
+Use 'Edit' for typo and layout corrections.
+         4. 'Remove' external feature.
-         3. 'Deprecat' for soon-to-be removed features.
+         5. 'Deprecat' a soon-to-be removed features.
-         4. 'Remove' for now removed features.
-         5. 'Fix' for any bug fixes.
          6. 'Security' in case of vulnerabilities.
+         7. 'Refactor' code without external changes.
+         8. 'Edit' for typo and layout fixes

        The rule must be applied so that the logs are written for humans.
 This means that the commit log must tell the reasons and design decisions behind the